Red foxes in Australia: Current distribution

-Established populations of red fox are found in all states, and are widespread throughout the country (with the exception of tropical areas of northern Queensland, the Kimberley and the Top End of the Northern Territory).
-Since 2010, confirmed evidence of foxes in Tasmania has been reported by the state's Department of Primary Industries, Parks, Water and Environment.
-Foxes are also found in ever-higher concentrations in densely populated suburban areas, as well as in large cities such as Melbourne.
+As of 2025 the red fox has spread across around 80 per cent of the continent.
+Established populations of red fox are found in all states bar Tasmania, and are widespread throughout the country (with the exception of tropical areas of northern Queensland, the Kimberley and the Top End of the Northern Territory).
+A permanent fox population is not considered to be established on Tasmania.
+However, many incursions onto the island state have been reported since the first one in 1864, and the animal is a declared pest under the Biosecurity Regulations 2022.

+As of 2025 it was estimated that there are likely to be four to eight foxes per square kilometre in temperate areas.
+They have been found in ever-higher concentrations in densely populated suburban areas, including in the CBDs of large cities such as Melbourne, owing to plentiful sources of food.

 It is (generally) less common in areas where the dingo is more prevalent; however, it has, primarily through its burrowing behaviour, achieved niche differentiation with both the feral dog and the feral cat.

 Ecological impacts

-The West Australian conservation department, CALM, estimates introduced predators are responsible for the extinction of ten native species in that state.
+The West Australian conservation department, CALM, estimated in 1999 that introduced predators had been responsible for the extinction of ten native species in that state.
 Red foxes have been directly implicated in the extinction and decline of populations of the family Potoroidae, including the extinction of the desert rat-kangaroo.
+Along with feral cats, red foxes are the main threat to extinction for most Australian species.
+In 2025 researchers said that predation by foxes had been linked to 16 native mammal extinctions.

 The spread of the red fox population corresponds directly with the declining populations of several endemic terrestrial marsupials, including the brush-tailed, burrowing and rufous bettong, the Greater bilby, numbat, bridled nailtail wallaby and the quokka.
 Most of these species now only live in limited areas (such as islands) where red foxes are absent or rare.
 In 2016, researchers documented that some red foxes in Australia had learned to climb trees to look for birds, baby koalas (and other unsuspecting creatures, such as sugar gliders), dispelling the long-held belief that arboreal creatures were safe from them.

-Alternatively, some researchers argue that there could be benefits with the presence of red foxes, primarily in suppressing the number of rodents, rabbits, and even feral cats in Australia, and eradication of foxes may harm native ecosystems inadvertently.
+Alternatively, some researchers argue that there are insufficient evidence to verify extinctions of native fauna by introduced foxes, and point potential benefits with their presences, primarily in suppressing the number of rodents, rabbits, and even feral cats in Australia, and eradication of foxes may harm native ecosystems inadvertently.